MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 **Q: I have an unconnected group.
 How can I get it to be connected?**

 A: When your network first becomes eligible for connected groups, all groups that meet the criteria are converted to connected groups.
-After that, if a group that wasn't eligible becomes eligible, for example if your network has Office group creation policies applied, and you add a group admin with group creation permission, the group is not automatically connected.
-You can submit a support request to have the group connected.
+After that, if a group that wasn't eligible becomes eligible, for example if your network has Office group creation policies applied and you add a group admin with group creation permission, the group is not automatically connected.
+To have a group connected, you can submit a support request to have all eligible groups in your network connected.

 ## FAQ - General